 At this point, your baby’s physical structure is pretty much complete.

-From now your baby will continue to grow and develop.
+From now on, your baby will continue to grow and develop.

 The umbilical cord is getting stronger and thicker.

-Your baby at 17 weeks weighs about 167 grams and is about 13 cm long, around the size of an onion.
+At 17 weeks pregnant, your baby weighs about 167 grams and is about 13 cm long – around the size of an onion.